Sampling method in Research

 b) Voluntary response sampling

-Example: An investigator designs the online survey for gathering the information from students studying in college or university.
+Example: An online survey is created by an investigator to collect information from college or university students.
 By conducting an online survey researcher could gather useful information related to the topic.

 Note: The Main drawback of purposive sampling is that the opinions of a few students represent the view of all other students in college or university.